ASFOpenSARlab/opensarlab-docs/docs/user-guides/mfa.md

 ## Before You Begin

-A TOTP-enabled application is required to use OpenScienceLab resources.
+A TOTP-enabled MFA application is required to use OpenScienceLab resources.
 While the most widely utilized approach is through a smartphone application, there are also several desktop clients that provide this functionality.